SpenceKonde/ATTinyCore/README.md

 * At >4v, the speed of the internal oscillator on 828R, 1634R and 841 parts increases significantly - enough that serial (and hence the bootloader) does not work.
 Significant enhancements have been made on this front in 1.4.0; reburning bootloader should sort it out.

 ## License
-ATTinyCore is released under the [LGPL 2.1](LICENSE.md).
+ATTinyCore itself is released under the [LGPL 2.1](LICENSE.md).
 It may be used, modified, and distributed, and it may be used as part of an application which, itself, is not open source (though any modifications to these libraries must be released under the LGPL as well).
 Unlike LGPLv3, if this is used in a commercial product, you are not required to provide means for user to update it.
 A historical investigation has determined that versions of this core have been released under the LGPLv2.1 in the past - it was an oversight on our part that the license file was omitted from this core previously.

-Note that this core may contain libraries or examples which are covered by different open source licenses (though to the best of my knowledge, at this point in time, it does not); in such cases this would be clearly marked within the relevant files.
+The ATTinyCore hardware package (and by extension this repository) contains ATTinyCore as well as libraries and bootloaders.
+These are released under the same license, *unless specified otherwise*.
+For example, tinyNeoPixel and tinyNeoPixel_Static, being based on Adafruit's library, is released under GPLv3, as described in the LICENSE.md in those subfolders and within the body of the library files themselves.

+This does not apply to any tools or third party programs used by ATTinyCore.
+Installing ATTinyCore through board manager will install and/or update other tool(s) to compile and/or upload code.
+Those are covered by separate licenses included in their respective archives.

 ## Acknowledgements

 This core was originally based on TCWorld's ATTinyCore, which is in turn based on the arduino-tiny core here: http://code.google.com/p/arduino-tiny/
 The ATtiny841 support is based on shimniok's ATtiny x41 core, and the 1634 support on Rambo's ATtiny1634 core.\

-The Board Manager package and Travis CI scripts were created by Per Tillisch (pert on Arduino forums), who provides similar assistance to a number of other cores, as well as being highly active on the Arduino forums with technical support.
+@per1234, who has been an invaluable resource for myself and others within the Arduino community, specifically having set up the Travis-based CI testing system (which will cease to be used once the other foot drops wrt.
+Travis terms) and his years of assistance with board manager releases and more.

-The pinout diagrams are created by MCUdude, who maintains a number of excellent cores for supporting common ATmega processors - http://github.com/MCUdude
+The pinout diagrams are created by @MCUdude, who maintains a number of excellent cores for virtually every Microcontroller you might want to use with Arduino as as it has "ATmega" in the name - http://github.com/MCUdude

 Many individuals have contributed various fixes and improvements via GitHub - see the [contributor list](https://github.com/SpenceKonde/ATTinyCore/graphs/contributors) for the full list.